Jonny's Golden Quest: Plot

 Later that night, after a quick coffee break at the cafe, Team Quest and Jessie enter the catacombs of Rome, where Devlon is hiding out in a makeshift lab.
 It is revealed Devlon was an employee of Zin's who ran away with an alchemy formula he'd helped invent, as 100% pure gold was the key ingredient to improving his cloning process.
 However, Devlon got greedy which is the reason he stole the formula for himself.
 Everything Jessie had told Team Quest about her father and the mask were lies to have them help Zin find Devlon, as Zin had kidnapped Jessie's mother - Jade - and forced them to play parts in his schemes.

 Dr. Zin kills Devlon and kidnaps Race with a tentacled robot, taking him to a compound in the Australian Outback to use Race's DNA to improve the vitality of Zin's own clones.
 When Zin's intelligent replicant bodyguard Snipe prepares to execute the rest of the group himself, Hadji attempts to hypnotize him into letting them go, but Snipe is unaffected by hypnosis, so Hadji brings the mummies to life.
 They attack and kill Snipe, allowing Team Quest, Jessie and Jade to get away.
 Jade later reveals to Jessie that Race is her father.

 The group arrive at the Australian compound to save Race and destroy Zin's robot along with the remaining replicants, but when Zin captures Benton and Jonny is faced with the same dilemma of whether or not he can take a shot at Zin while he is holding Benton hostage, Jonny freezes as well.
 However, he is able to use a dolphin communicator his mother had given him to get a pair of dolphins to bump Zin away from his father.
 Jonny tried to fire at Zin; however, Zin escapes to a getaway submarine and sends a missile to destroy the compound.
 This plan backfires when Zin's sub ends up trapped beneath falling debris, and he is left to die.
+As the plant begins to explode, A repican jumps out in fromt of jonny, to save him, jessie uses Races flying dragon kick to knock it out.
+Jonny is impressed but there is not time to take it all in as the pant contiues to fall apart.

-As the plant begins to explode, Jonny is separated from the rest of Team Quest in their escape, but his dolphin friends lead him safely out of the compound underwater.
+As the group near the exit, Jonny is separated from the rest of Team Quest in their escape by falling dbrie, but his dolphin friends lead him safely out of the compound underwater.

 Jonny and Benton reconcile, Jonny realizes that what happened to his mother wasn't Benton's fault, and Benton makes a full-fledged return to Intelligence-One work.
 Race, who now knows Jessie is his daughter, joins Jessie and Jade on a sea cruise vacation - but not before Jessie gives Jonny a goodbye kiss.
 As the Bannon-Kenyon family sets sail, one of Dr. Zin's clones is revealed to be floating in the ocean waters in a tube, having survived the explosion of the Australian compound.